Dynamic-Capital/Dynamic-Capital/docs/codex_mcp_multi_agent_workflow.md

 pip install --upgrade openai openai-agents python-dotenv
 ```

-## Initialize Codex CLI as an MCP server
+## 2. Expose Codex CLI as an MCP server

-Create `codex_mcp.py` with the boilerplate below to expose Codex CLI as a long-lived MCP server.
-The server keeps Codex alive across agent turns and surfaces the `codex()` and `codex-reply()` tools.
+Create `codex_mcp.py` with the boilerplate below.
+The script starts Codex CLI as an MCP server using stdio, keeps the process alive across agent turns, and is designed to stay warm for consecutive workflows.

 ```python
 import asyncio

 from agents import Agent, Runner from agents.mcp import MCPServerStdio

 async def main() -> None:
     async with MCPServerStdio(